Ways to Give

 - Your gift will automatically renew each year.

-- Easier to budget and easier on your wallet.
+- It’s easier to budget and easier on your wallet.

 - You have control over your giving.